 - To be sure any financial help continues starting the next enrollment year, you must continue your payments per the insurance carrier’s payment policy.

 How can I obtain help with choosing the right plan?

 There is free in-person assistance with an enrollment specialist available year-round and near you.
 Learn more here: https://enroll.nevadahealthlink.com/hix/broker/search?anonymousFlag=Y.

 Are the plans affordable?

 There are several affordable health plans available on Nevada Health Link.
-And the good news is we actually are seeing an average decrease in rates this year of 0.4 percent.
 These are income-based plans and your premium is determined based on your household income and your family scenario as well as medical and budgetary needs.

 Very low cost or zero premium plans, both of which are extremely affordable, are available to eligible Nevada residents.

 Certain changes in an individual’s life can make them eligible for a Special Enrollment Period (SEP) and allow them to enroll at any time during the year.
 Examples of qualifying life events include: loss of employer-based coverage, moving or turning 26, and changes in family size through marriage, divorce or the birth of a child.
-To find out if you’re eligible, visit NevadaHealthLink.com.
+Learn more here: https://www.nevadahealthlink.com/reporting-life-and-income-changes/

 Is there a number I can call or website I can visit for further assistance?

 Yes, you can visit https://www.nevadahealthlink.com/contact/.
 You may also: